 Subscription services are designed to feel affordable.
 Paying $10 a month seems easier to stomach than a one-time $120 annual payment—but this strategy can lead to overspending.

-Consider the cost of popular services in Canada:
+Consider the cost of popular services in Canada in 2025:

 Subscription Saturation: Too Many Options